hvkalayil/hvkalayil.github.io/src/content/blogs/How to be a Tarzan developer/How to be a Tarzan developer.md

----
-title: 'How to be a Tarzan developer'
-tags: ['Tarzan Developer', 'SSH']
-tech: []
-tldr: 'Being a Tarzan Developer means coding from anywhere—even a forest. 🌲💻 I set up my PC with Tailscale for remote SSH access, installed Termux on mobile, and used Neovim (LazyVim) as my IDE.
-This let me work remotely without a powerful local device.
-It was fun at first, feeling like a hacker from Watch Dogs, but Tailscale’s reconnection issues made it unreliable.
-While its a free, DIY alternative to cloud desktops, its not for everyone.
-If you want a portable dev setup, try it!
-But if stability matters, Azure Virtual Desktop or similar services are better. 🚀'
-date: '2025/03/09'
-heroImage: '/assets/blog/tarzan deploying.webp'
----

 # How to be a Tarzan developer 🏕️💻

 Let’s talk about optimizing our time away from our systems—because sometimes, we gotta code from the wild.